 - They can take graduate classes in their senior year, and have them count towards the MS degree.
 Spreading out MS requirements over a longer period can increase flexibility and options for program depth and breadth.

-- They can count up to 6 points of 4000-level technical electives taken in fulfillment of the BS requirements towards the MS degree as well.
+- They can count up to 6 points of 4000-level technical electives taken in fulfillment of the BS requirements towards the MS degree.

 - They can count summer projects for research credit taken immediately after the senior year towards the MS degree, provided they can find a suitable advisor willing to supervise the work.